 Directors, executive officers and 10 percent shareholders are required to report their beneficial ownership of our stock according to Section 16 of Exchange Act.
-Those individuals are required by the SEC regulations to furnish the company with copies of all Section 16(a) forms they file.
+Those individuals are required by SEC regulations to furnish the company with copies of all Section 16(a) forms they file.

 SEC regulations require us to identify in this proxy statement anyone who filed a required report late during the most recent calendar year.
-Based on our review of forms we received, or written representations from reporting persons stating that they were not required to file these forms, we believe that, during the calendar year 2007, all Section 16(a) filing requirements were satisfied on a timely basis except for the following:
+Based on our review of forms we received, or written representations from reporting persons stating that they were not required to file these forms, we believe that, during the calendar year 2007, all Section 16(a) filing requirements were satisfied on a timely basis except for the following.

-Eric N. Mathews exchanged 491 free and clear shares at \$42.37 per share to fund the exercise of 1,020 nonqualified stock options at an exercise price of \$20.37 per share on March 15, 2007.
-The Form 4 filed on March 16, 2007 reporting the exercise did not address the disposition of the 491 shares funding the exercise.
-The disposition of the 491 shares was reported in a Form 4 filed on March 22, 2007.
+Eric N. Mathews surrendered 491 free and clear shares at \$42.37 per share to fund the exercise of 1,020 nonqualified stock options at an exercise price of \$20.37 per share on March 15, 2007.
+The Form 4 filed on March 16, 2007, reporting the exercise did not address the surrender of the 491 shares.
+A Form 4 was filed on March 22, 2007, to report the surrender of the 491 shares.

-John F. Steele, Jr. purchased 3,570 shares in the open market at \$39.92 per share on August 15, 2007 and reported the transaction in a Form 5 filed on February 1, 2008.
+John F. Steele, Jr. purchased 3,570 shares in the open market at \$39.92 per share on August 15, 2007, and reported the transaction in a Form 5 filed on February 1, 2008.